DWilliames/paddy2-beta/README.md

 - [x] Change the icon of the 'Stack group' in the layer list to make it stand out
 - [ ] Update the 'Stack group' icon, to something better
 - [x] Re-layout the layers after changing the spacing/orientation from within the inspector UI
+- [ ] Better placement within the inspector?

 ---